brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 Monks aren’t typically known for ranged attacks, but the Kensei actually makes a great archer with some of the optional Monk rules added in Tasha’s Cauldron of Everything.
 With Ki-Fueled Attack, Monks can make an additional weapon attack as a bonus action, bringing the number of attacks Kensei archers have up to 3.
 Focused Aim allows Monks to spend ki points to increase an attack roll.
 Kensei also gain the ability to add damage to weapon attacks, boost the attack and damage rolls on their weapons, and eventually just straight-up re-roll misses.
 Couple all of this with the great mobility and utility of monks (and the ability to catch arrows shot at you and throw them back) and you have a very fun build.

-Monks are very dependent on multiple attributes, so pretty much all of your high stat rolls and ASIs will be locked up in increasing your Dexterity and Wisdom to 20, and possibly boosing your Constitution as well, since Monks get less hit points per level than Rangers and Fighters.
+Monks are very dependent on multiple attributes, so pretty much all of your high stat rolls and ASIs will be locked up in increasing your Dexterity and Wisdom to 20, and possibly boosting your Constitution as well, since Monks get fewer hit points per level than Rangers and Fighters.
 Although the Kensei subclass grants proficiency to any Kensei weapons you select, if you want to use a bow before you get to level 3, you'll need a race that gives you proficiency in longbows (like elves).
 You can use shortbows, but with few bonuses to your damage, you'll want as powerful a weapon as possible.
-Kensei weapons do, however, open up some interesting ranged options, as low-damage weapoons will scale with your martial arts die.
+Kensei weapons do, however, open up some interesting ranged options, as low-damage weapons will scale with your martial arts die.
 So a character with a sling or darts as their primary weapon becomes much more viable.
-With the Crusher feat, you can actually make a sling attack and knock your opponent back 5 feet, making for an interesting tactic.
+With the Crusher feat, you can make a sling attack and knock your opponent back 5 feet, making for an interesting tactic.

 With Monks being so stat-dependent, you're pretty much locked into choosing a race that gives bonuses to Dexterity and Wisdom (or possibly Constitution).
 Wood elves are a great fit mechanically, and gain proficiency with longbows.
 Ghostwise or Stout Halflings can work, but as small races, they have trouble with heavy weapons like longbows.
 If you're using the optional rules in Tasha's for custom stat increases per race, many other races become viable.